Dialectical Idealism of Hegel can solve intolerance

 Intolerance, often seen in varied forms of extremism, is already a deeply concerning issue that is being witnessed in the world.
-The rise of white supremacist extremism in the USA through anti-immigrant sentiments, and right-wing religious extremism in India through populist nationalist agenda are developments being experienced in the world’s oldest and largest democracies, respectively.
+The rise of white supremacist extremism in the USA through anti-immigrant sentiments, and right-wing religious extremism in India through populist-nationalist agenda are developments being experienced in the world’s oldest and largest democracies, respectively.

 You might be of the opinion that certain ideas that are strongly held and attract people through a sense of connection cannot be categorized as extremist.
-We would all be culprits, if it was so.
+We would all be culprits if it was so.
 However, there is a difference.
-Intolerance, in simple words is the unwillingness to put up with disagreeable ideas and groups, and takes extremist and violent expressions through harmful attempts to exclude or coerce.
+Intolerance, in simple words, is the unwillingness to put up with disagreeable ideas and groups and takes extremist and violent expressions through harmful attempts to exclude or coerce.

 While stopping the plague of extremism requires governmental intervention, and law enforcement solutions, intolerance also needs to be addressed right at the roots through preventive solutions.
-Preventive solutions include reminding people of the core values of democracy, tolerance, inclusivity, decorous discussions as well as celebrating these virtues of successful societies.
+Preventive solutions include reminding people of the core values of democracy, tolerance, inclusivity, and decorous discussions as well as celebrating these virtues of successful societies.

 Therefore, as important as it is to be informed and aware, it is also important to be conscious of the differing opinions and not to be afraid of contradictions but to understand them as opportunities to reach the truth.
-This is where Hegel’s dialectical idealism helps us to engage with our intellectual enemies rather than resorting to harmful methods of exclusion or coercion.
+This is where Hegel’s dialectical idealism helps us to engage with our intellectual enemies rather than resort to harmful methods of exclusion or coercion.